pulp/pulp_installer/roles/pulp_database/README.md

   [external role](https://github.com/geerlingguy/ansible-role-postgresql#readme)), in addition to the default of the loopback interface.
 If not set to localhost, postgresql will listen on all network interfaces.

+* `postgresql_auth_method`: [The password authentication
+  method](https://www.postgresql.org/docs/10/auth-methods.html) for PostgreSQL when listening over the network.
+Defaults to `md5` normally, or `scram-sha-256` if FIPS mode is enabled.

 * `postgresql_hba_entries`: A list of dictionaries.
 It is a variable for the [external role](https://github.com/geerlingguy/ansible-role-postgresql#readme) to configure [client authentication.](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html)